TariqAHassan/MelReformer/README.md

 ### Results so far (Zooming in can help 😊)

+Below you can find some examples of what the expansion model produces after 63 epochs.

-Reconstruction at inference time with teacher forcing enabled:
+#### Reconstruction at inference time with teacher forcing enabled:

 ![](/assets/epoch_recon_63.png)

 Note: the images on the left of each "block" are the originals, and the image on the right are the corresponding reconstructions.

-Results without teacher forcing (goal):
+#### Results without teacher forcing (goal):

 ![](/assets/epoch_condn_63.png)